Global Atmospheric Circulation (AQA GCSE Geography): Revision Note

 Remember that weather is what you get locally on a day-to-day basis, but climate is what you expect a place to be over time (usually 30 years).

-You expect the UK to be wet and cold (not always but mostly!), but you would expect the Mediterranean to be warm - that is climate.
+You can generally expect the UK to be wet and cold (though not always), while the Mediterranean is typically warm – this describes climate.

 The 3-cell atmospheric wind model